Northwest Airlines Flight 255

+Background

-Aircraft and crew
+Aircraft

-The aircraft involved in the crash was a twin-engined McDonnell Douglas MD-82 (registration number N312RC), a derivative of the McDonnell Douglas DC-9 and part of the McDonnell Douglas MD-80 series of aircraft.
+The aircraft involved was a twin-engined McDonnell Douglas MD-82 (registration number N312RC), a derivative of the McDonnell Douglas DC-9 and part of the McDonnell Douglas MD-80 series of aircraft.
 The jet was manufactured in 1981, entered service with Republic Airlines, and was acquired by Northwest Airlines in its merger with Republic in 1986.
 The aircraft was powered by two Pratt & Whitney JT8D-217 turbofan engines.

-At the time of the accident, the aircraft was painted in a hybrid livery between Northwest Airlines and Republic Airlines, featuring blue Republic striping with red Northwest titles and a white tail.
+Crew

-Flight 255's captain was 57-year-old John R. Maus, from Las Vegas, Nevada.
-Maus was an experienced pilot who had worked for the airline for 31 years, flying Fairchild F-27, Boeing 727, Boeing 757, McDonnell Douglas DC-9, and McDonnell Douglas MD-80 aircraft.
-Maus had logged 20,859 flight hours during his career, including 1,359 hours on the MD-82.
-Other pilots who had flown with Maus described him as a "competent and capable pilot" who had a reputation for operating "by the book".
+Two pilots and four flight attendants crewed Flight 255.
+The captain was John R. Maus, 57, from Las Vegas, Nevada, and David J. Dodds, 35, from Galena, Illinois.

+Maus had logged 20,859 flight hours in his career, with 1,359 of those on the McDonnell Douglas MD-80.
+He had continuously worked for the airline and its predecessors for 31 years, during which time he had also flown the Fairchild F-27, Boeing 727, Boeing 757, and McDonnell Douglas DC-9.
+Other pilots who had flown with Maus described him as a "competent and capable pilot" who had a reputation for operating "by the book."